alicefr/kubevirt-debug/privileged-node-pod/README.md

 [`Crictl`](https://github.com/kubernetes-sigs/cri-tools/blob/master/docs/crictl.md) is a cli for CRI runtimes and can be particularly useful to troubleshoot container failures (for a more detailed guide, please this [Kubernetes article](https://kubernetes.io/docs/tasks/debug/debug-cluster/crictl/)).

-In this example, we'll concentrate to find the where libvirt creates the files and directory in the virt-launcher pod.
+In this example, we'll concentrate to find the where libvirt creates the files and directory in the `compute` container of the virt-launcher pod.

 ```bash
 $ sh-5.1# crictl ps |grep compute